Skip to content

 In 1950 the clock was moved by Russell’s Jewelers to 4551 California Ave SW in West Seattle.
 It survived there until the early 1980s when it was hit by a truck.
 The scrap was salvaged and some sold to a collector in California.

-The Menashe & Sons clock is one of a hundred or so clocks that I have cataloged in the city-wide list of the Seattle Clock Walk.
+The Menashe & Sons clock is one of a hundred or so clocks that I cataloged circa 2005 in the city-wide list of the Seattle Clock Walk.

 My Other Clock Posts